 The menu of courses is subject to change as labor market demands change.
 Courses listed may not be offered every quarter.
-Consult the quarterly class schedule for short-term options and costs or contact the Workforce and Community Education office at 253-589-5575.
+Consult the quarterly class schedule for programs with the (WT) designation, contact Workforce Training at 253-589-5575 for program and registration information.